Trump will nominate acting CDC director Susan Monarez for the position, White House official says

-WASHINGTON (AP) — President Donald Trump will nominate Dr. Susan Monarez, the acting director of the U.S. Centers for Disease Control and Prevention, to the job, a White House official confirmed Monday.
+President Donald Trump will nominate Dr. Susan Monarez, the acting director of the U.S. Centers for Disease Control and Prevention and a longtime federal staffer, to the permanent position, a White House official confirmed Monday.

 Trump abruptly withdrew the nomination of his first pick, David Weldon, earlier this month.

-Monarez has been serving as the CDC’s acting director since January.
-She came from an outside federal government agency, the Advanced Research Projects Agency for Health.
+Monarez has been serving as the CDC’s acting director since January and came from another federal government agency, the Advanced Research Projects Agency for Health.

+A CDC spokesperson referred a question about Monarez to the White House.
+In a social media post, Trump said that Monarez will work closely with Health Secretary Robert F. Kennedy Jr.

+“As an incredible mother and dedicated public servant, Dr. Monarez understands the importance of protecting our children, our communities, and our future,” Trump said in the post on Monday afternoon.
+“Americans have lost confidence in the CDC due to political bias and disastrous mismanagement.”

 Keep Reading